By David Joel Miller

 There has been a reluctance to keep creating new disorders for each and every cause of depression.
 One way out of this dilemma has been to keep the same set of symptoms for depression regardless of what has caused the depression.

-For depression there are a list of specifiers for types.
+For depression, there is a list of specifiers for types.
 Most of those specifiers have to do with the way the symptoms present.
 Some people eat more and some eat less and so on.

 Only two causes have gotten their own specifiers, seasonal pattern as in seasonal affective disorder and Postpartum Depression.
 Postpartum Depression is now called Peripartum Depression to also include depression that sets in before the birth of the child.